strimzi/proposals/006-strimzi-ui.md

 #### Topic list page

-Given the prerequisites are satisfied, the first user task I would suggest is implemented is a listing of all the topics in a given cluster.
+Given the prerequisites are satisfied, the first user task I would suggest is implemented is a listing of all the topics (along with partition and replica information per topic) in a given cluster.
 This will exercise all the prerequisites, as well as offer a user of Strimzi a new way to interact with their deployment.
 Using a [gherkin](https://cucumber.io/docs/gherkin/reference/) behavioural syntax to describe the capability, it would:

 ```
 Scenario: Seeing all available topics: